eBay/tsv-utils/README.md

 The simplest tool is `number-lines`.
 It is useful as an illustration of the code outline followed by the other tools. `tsv-select` and `tsv-uniq` also have straightforward functionality, but employ a few more D programming concepts. `tsv-select` uses templates and compile-time programming in a somewhat less common way, it may be clearer after gaining some familiarity with D templates.
 A non-templatized version of the source code is included for comparison.

 `tsv-append` has a simple code structure.
 It's one of the newer tools.
 It's only additional complexity is that writes to an 'output range' rather than directly to standard output.
-This enables better encapsulation for unit testing.
+This enables better encapsulation for unit testing. `tsv-sample`, another new tool, is written in a similar fashion.
+The code is only a bit more complicated, but the algorithm is much more interesting.

 `tsv-join` and `tsv-filter` also have relatively straightforward functionality, but support more use cases resulting in more code. `tsv-filter` in particular has more elaborate setup steps that take a bit more time to understand. `tsv-filter` uses several features like delegates (closures) and regular expressions not used in the other tools.